 I was wrong.
-In my last post about science-based nutrition I guessed that fermented mango rind would be the next pseudo-science superfood.
+In my last post about science-based nutrition, I guessed that fermented mango rind would be the next pseudo-science superfood.
 It was just a matter of putting three words together and making something up.
 That’s basically the same formula supplement sales companies use.
 But an email from Dave Asprey – Bulletproof salesman extraordinaire – caught me off guard.
 The Next Big Thing is charcoal.
-And not just charcoal – you can by that at Ace Hardware for a few bucks a bag.
+And not just charcoal – you can buy that at Ace Hardware for a few bucks a bag.
 Nutrition grade activated charcoal.
 Since getting the email from Bulletproof urging me to act now before the stock runs dry I’ve seen several other purveyors of questionable goods hop on the band wagon.

 Activated charcoal is charcoal that has been crushed and heated to expand and create a very large surface area.
 Sorry but it’s no more exciting than that.
 Charcoal does have a couple unique qualities.
 Qualities that have made it the go-to of last resort for poison control centers and radiation health physicists for a century.
 It is full of holes like a microscopic piece of Swiss cheese and it is ionic which means that it is electrically charged.
-Being charged means that it acts something like a sweater with static electricity – other things, toxic chemical putatively, that are charged will bind to it.
+Being charged means that it acts something like a sweater with static electricity – other things, toxic chemicals putatively, that are charged, will bind to it.

 When my young kids (4 and 6 years old) suddenly drop into uncharacteristic fits of whining or tantrums, especially after snacks at a friend’s house, activated charcoal brings them back to normal within about 10 minutes.
 It is amazing to watch.

 How does charcoal work when given for poison ingestion?
 As stated above you would be administered a drink that contains charcoal at an approximate ratio of 5 parts charcoal to 1 part poison.
 It will absorb anything as it flows through your stomach and into the intestines.
 Not just toxins but nutrients as well.
 It can cause intestinal blockage and is often administered with a laxative so that it doesn’t linger in your intestine.
 It can cause vomiting which, if used for poison relief, is fine.
-Doctors just want the poisons out and they’re not too concerned about which end it happens.
-For personal use I’m not sure which sounds worse: black stools or black vomit.
+Doctors just want the poisons out and they’re not concerned about which end it does the expelling.
+For personal use, I’m not sure which sounds worse: black stools or black vomit.
 Please note that ingesting charcoal will do nothing for anything outside of your digestive tract.
 It will not clear ‘brain fog’, will not chelate metals, and will not bind serum cholesterol.
 Really.
-Just get healthy, eat healthy and let your body do its work.
+Just get healthy, eat healthily and let your body do its work.
 It’s a wonderful machine.

-In reading the scant research my opinion is that, like most shilled non-nutritive stuff people shove down their throat, activated charcoal is harmless and ineffective at anything other than making your stools black.
+In reading the scant research, my opinion is that, like most shilled non-nutritive stuff people shove down their throat, activated charcoal is harmless and ineffective at anything other than making your stools black.
 One study indicates a statistical decrease in key nutrients in apple juice when mixed with activated charcoal but I don’t see that this has any frightening application.
 The amounts used aren’t enough to cause any nutritive imbalance.
-Poison centers urge that you contact them first prior to self medicating with briquettes.
+Poison centers urge that you contact them first prior to self-medicating with briquettes.
 And if you really want to improve your life with carbon then invest in diamonds.
 You get a much better return on investment.
 This is what the people selling this stuff are doing.